Yves Trudeau (biker): Release from prison

 Trudeau was granted parole in 1994 and given a new identity.
 He lived under the name Denis Côté, resettled in the Valleyfield area, lived with a woman who did not know his past, and worked as an orderly in a nursing home and a bus driver for the handicapped.
 However, after being laid off in 2000, he slid back into cocaine addiction and sexually assaulted a 13-year-old boy after plying him with wine and beer, for which he pleaded guilty in 2004.
 He was sentenced to a four-year prison term.
 Quebec Court Judge Michel Duceppe noted "In your lifetime, you have killed more people than the Canadian military did in the Gulf War."
-Trudeau returned to prison under the double stigma of being both an informant and a child molester, meaning that he had to be kept in isolation 23 hours a day.
+Trudeau returned to prison under the double stigma of being both an informant and a child molester, meaning that he had to be kept in isolation 23 hours a day for his own protection.

 In 2006, Trudeau was diagnosed with bone-marrow cancer.
 In July 2008, the Canadian National Parole Board granted him parole and ordered him released to an outside medical-care facility.
 As part of his release, Trudeau was not allowed to contact minors or the victims of his crimes.
 The sister of one of Trudeau's victims, opposed to him being granted parole, told the Journal de Montréal: "Killing to him was like buying a bag of milk.
 A guy like that doesn't have a soul.
 That cancer is justice."